Compassion is the core component and one special quality all caregivers must possess.

 Empathy and compassion are closely related terms.
 Empathy is the ability to put yourself in someone else’s place, to feel and understand another’s emotion.
 When combined with action, empathy becomes compassion.
 Caregivers who possess a desire to provide support and assistance to a loved one (or patient) will form a special bond or compassionate connection.

 Why does compassion or a compassionate connection matter in caregiving?
-Because caregivers who are compassionate in their efforts to deliver care with honest and personal concerns for the health and wellbeing of a loved one or patient experience a true sense of satisfaction for their efforts.
+Caregivers who are compassionate in their efforts to deliver care with honest and personal concerns for the health and well-being of a loved one or patient experience a true sense of satisfaction for their efforts.
 Some other reasons compassion is an essential component in caregiving are:

 • Patients cared for by compassionate nurses are more likely to share problems and concerns.
-This assists medical professionals to identify and treat health issues early and leads to enhanced recovery.
+This assists medical professionals in identifying and treating health issues early and leads to enhanced recovery.

 • Compassionate caregiving has been shown to reduce a patient’s anxiety and promote healing and recovery.